percona/community/content/events/streams-mysql/_index.md

 # Community MySQL Live Stream & Chat

 Community Team starts a series of live-streamed meetings on MySQL.
 They start on April, 1st and take place every 2 weeks.
-Marcos Albe, Principal Support Engineer at Percona, will discuss with Matt Yonkovit, Head of Open Source Strategy, all the secrets of working with MySQL.
+Marcos Albe, Principal Support Engineer at Percona, will discuss with Percona's Technical Evangelists all the secrets of working with MySQL.
 All sessions have time dedicated for Q&A.

 {{% /hero %}}